Docker » Fundamentals

 Core Operations

-When to use: Start here when learning Docker or when you need to quickly test something in a clean environment.
+Running containers — start here when learning Docker or testing something in a clean environment:

 # Run an interactive Ubuntu container